Having a tooth pulled in adulthood is sometimes necessary.

 What to Expect With Tooth Extraction

 Dentists and oral surgeons (dentists with special training to perform surgery) perform tooth extractions.
 Before pulling the tooth, your dentist will give you an injection of a local anesthetic to numb the area where the tooth will be removed.
-If you are having more than one tooth pulled or if a tooth is impacted, your dentist may use a strong general anesthetic.
+In some instances, your dentist may use a strong general anesthetic.
 This will prevent pain throughout your body and make you sleep through the procedure.

 If the tooth is impacted, the dentist will cut away gum and bone tissue that cover the tooth and then, using forceps, grasp the tooth and gently rock it back and forth to loosen it from the jaw bone and ligaments that hold it in place.
 Sometimes, a hard-to-pull tooth must be removed in pieces.